 Donors like to feel that they are included and involved.
 Ask them to join your mission by attending your events, volunteering for your programs or events, or participating in a current giving campaign.

 Email #3: Build Your Donor Relationship

 This is when you learn more about what interests your donors.
 Invite them to share more about themselves and if they would be interested in volunteer opportunities.
 Find out what it is about your nonprofit that drw their support.
 Find out if they have personal connections to your cause or your organization.
 You can use this opportunity to send them a survey to complete.
 Make sure to include a welcoming link to the survey form that you have previously set up.
-You can use programs like Donor Perfect or Survey Monkey to complete this task.
+You can use programs like Salsa Engage or Survey Monkey to complete this task.
 Use survey data for future planning and additional email campaigns to target niche groups in your support system.

 Email #4: Invite Monthly Giving

 Monthly giving is frequently the easiest way for some donors to support your cause.
 Perhaps they want to do more, but cannot do it all at once.
 Invite them to join your monthly giving program to increase their contributions and support of your organization’s efforts.
 Include stories about how their support matters.